-The concept is always the same and has already inspired thousands of people in different cities.
-Architects, not Architecture or “AnA” – as the name suggests – provides a glimpse into the biography of great personalities of architecture.
-The event series is not about the projects of the architects, but about them as individuals, their professional backgrounds and formative individual experiences that shaped the works we all know.
+The concept has already inspired hundreds of people in different cities.
+Architects, not Architecture or “AnA” – as the name suggests – provides a glimpse on great personalities of architecture.
+The event series is not about the projects of the architects, but about them, their professional backgrounds and formative individual experiences that shaped the projects we all know.
 This provides new perspectives and inspires on a more personal level.
-Come to the Royal Institution (Ri) and discover a new kind of event series.
+Come to the Royal Institution and discover a new kind of event series.

 - Sadie Morgan, co-founder of dRMM www.drmm.co.uk